 Should I bet the moneyline?

-Generally speaking, the moneyline is a pretty good option for bettors.
+Generally speaking, the moneyline is a pretty good option for bettors who are betting with new sportsbooks.
 They are an intuitive and easy way to understand the market for novices.
 If your selected team or athlete wins, you win.
 Betting doesn’t get any easier to understand than that.

 Perhaps most importantly, the bookmaker typically takes a fairly low vig, as noted above.
 Betting into low-vig markets is a best practice for sports bettors no matter whether they play for fun or for profit.